Design-Based Causal Inference with Missing Outcomes: Missingness Mechanisms, Imputation-Assisted Randomization Tests, and Covariate Adjustment: Constructing Finite-Population-Exact and Powerful Randomization Tests with Missing Outcomes

-The simulated type-I error rate (obtained via setting the effect size $\beta=0$ in the outcome-generating model, with level $\alpha=0.05$ and 10,000 simulated datasets) and the simulated power (corresponding to $\beta> 0$ in the outcome generation, with level $\alpha=0.05$ and 2,000 simulated datasets) are reported in Figure~\ref{fig: single outcome simulations}.
-The simulation results reported in Figure~\ref{fig: single outcome simulations} deliver the following messages.
-First, the imputation and re-imputation framework can achieve finite-population-exact type-I error rate control (corresponding to the $\beta=0$ case) with either linear imputation models (Method 2) or flexible machine learning imputation algorithm (Method 3) under all Models 1--4 (ranging from linear to non-linear outcome models and missingness models, with or without interference in the outcome missingness mechanism, in the presence of unobserved covariates).
-This confirms the theoretical guarantee of finite-population-exact type-I error rate control of the imputation and re-imputation framework, as stated in Theorem~\ref{thm: hypothesis testing}.
+The simulated type-I error rate (obtained via setting the effect size $\beta=0$ in the outcome-generating model, with level $\alpha=0.05$ and 10,000 simulated datasets) and the simulated power (corresponding to $\beta> 0$ in the outcome generation, with level $\alpha=0.05$ and 2000 simulated datasets) are reported in Figure~\ref{fig: single outcome simulations}.
+The simulation results in Figure~\ref{fig: single outcome simulations} deliver the following messages.
+First, the imputation and re-imputation framework ensures finite-population-exact type-I error rate control (for the $\beta=0$ case) with either linear imputation models (Method 2) or a flexible machine learning imputation algorithm (Method 3) across all Models 1--4.
+This confirms the theoretical guarantee of finite-population-exact type-I error rate control of the imputation and re-imputation framework, even when the imputation algorithm/model is misspecified or when unobserved covariates or interference exists in the missingness mechanism, as proved in Theorem~\ref{thm: hypothesis testing}.
+In contrast, model-based imputation methods fail to maintain valid type-I error rate control, exhibiting type-I error rates significantly exceeding the nominal 0.05 significance level under the considered simulation settings.
 Second, the imputation and re-imputation framework can increase power by using an imputation algorithm (either based on a simple linear model or a flexible machine learning algorithm) to incorporate the covariate information into a randomization test with imputed outcomes.
 Third, when the sample size is small (e.g., $N=50$), the imputation and re-imputation approach based on a linear model (i.e., Method 1) is typically more powerful than that based on a boosting algorithm under Models 1--4.
 Fourth, as the sample size increases (e.g., $N=1000$), and as the outcome and missingness models evolve from simpler (Model 1) to more complex forms (Models 3 and 4), shifting from linear to nonlinear models and from constant to heterogeneous treatment effects, the incorporation of a flexible machine learning algorithm such as boosting into the imputation and re-imputation framework becomes increasingly advantageous.